Cakeyan/SoPhy_Evaluation/rope.md

 **01308**

-Is the tension of the black rope equal to that of the black rope?
+Is there any blue sphere in the video?

 **01309**